One of the world's most liveable cities

-The Economist Intelligence Unit's 2017 Global Liveability Index, which assesses living conditions in 140 cities globally—has awarded us the top city for the seventh year running.
+The Economist Intelligence Unit's 2018 Global Liveability Index, which assesses living conditions in 140 cities globally—has once again awarded us a top position.
 Melbourne has consistently ranked as one of the world's three most liveable cities since the index began in 2002.
 Our cohesive and stable society, healthcare, education, and world-class infrastructure make Melbourne a magnificent city in which to live and work.

 Easy to recruit talented professionals